supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex10_Workbooks.md

 In this task, you will explore the Microsoft Sentinel workbook templates.

+1. In the Search bar of the Azure portal, type *Sentinel*, then select **Microsoft Sentinel**.

+1. Select your Microsoft Sentinel Workspace.

+1. Select **Workbooks** under the *Threat Management* left blade.
+The *Templates* tab is selected by default.

+1. Search for and select the **Azure Activity** template workbook.
+In the right pane, scroll down and select the **View template** button.

+     m2.png
+1. Review the contents of the workbook.
+It shows insights of your Azure subscription operations by collecting and analyzing the data from the Activity Log.

+m3.png
+1. Close the workbook by selecting the **X** in the top-right corner.

+### Task 1: Explore workbook templates

+In this task, you will explore the Microsoft Sentinel workbook templates.

 1. Login to WIN1 virtual machine with the password as provided in the environment tab.

 1. In the Edge browser, navigate to the Azure portal at https://portal.azure.com.